DMBuce/sempl/README.md

 Useful for injecting command output, file contents, and environment variables into arbitrary text.

-Sempl was designed to be simple yet powerful.
-This document was written with it.

 ## Comments: {#comment}

     Want to know a secret? {#This text won't render}